Administrative forbearance for federal student loans to end on October 1st, 2021.

 There are five IDR plans to choose from.
 Monthly payments cap at 10%, 15%, or 20% of your discretionary income depending on the plan you choose.
 Read more about each of the plans as well as the pros and cons on our blog, How To Qualify For Income-Based Repayment Plans.
 But don’t worry, we can help you determine which plan is best for you.

 Once you choose a plan, enrolling is easy.
 Our app will walk you through the necessary questions and documents needed to submit your application.
-Once your application is submitted, it can take up to 30 days for approval, so now is the perfect time to enroll because once administrative forbearance ends, you’ll already be enrolled in a plan that is comfortable for you.
+Once your application is submitted, it can take 30-60 days for approval, so now is the perfect time to enroll because once administrative forbearance ends, you’ll already be enrolled in a plan that is comfortable for you.

 We’re real people, who work alongside the Chipper app to provide guidance via chat or Zoom.
 We’ll work with you 1-on-1 to determine the best repayment strategy for your situation, and help you complete and submit all applications and documents for income-driven repayment and forgiveness programs right from the app.